bartgel/blog/docs/_posts/2024-02-11-welcome-to-jekyll.markdown

 # Audience

-- IT Profesionals, Management mainly throught Mobile
+- Profesionals, Management mainly throught Mobile
 - Robots google

+- Choice of language: Enlish, greater audience.

 # Features

 Minimalistic design
+  - Font / little features
+  - Visuals with a reason
 Easy to scan
+  - Metadata introduction
+  - Add images well chosen
+  - Focus on what is important
 Blog
 Tags
+  - Easy find related articles

 Comments
+  - Be able to comment and make these pages better

 # Workflow